 Eddie Kasalivich, an undergraduate at the University of Chicago, works as a technician for a scientific team that discovers an alternative, low-cost, pollution-free fuel source.
 Eddie and Lilly were involved in the research that was done at this first lab.
 The first lab was sabotaged and it exploded.
 One of the chief scientists is murdered during the attack and the sabotage of the lab, Eddie and physicist Lily Sinclair are framed for it and have to flee for their lives, with the FBI, CIA and other involved parties in close pursuit.
-Paul Shannon, Eddies mentor, is the director of a scientific company which - unknown to Eddie - has commercial interests in the invention.
+Paul Shannon, Eddies mentor, is the director of a secret CIA contractor which - unknown to Eddie - has commercial interests in the lab equipment.
 Eddie and Lily flee police, FBI and CIA secret contractors but Lily winds getting captured and is driven to the underground experimental lab.
 Eddie follows Lily to this not yet fully working lab and quickly gets it working since it needed two different frequencies for the energy to get produced and Eddie has kept ...
 Written by

 The Ramp Runner

 There is a sequence in the movie that is supposed to take place in the U.S. Capitol Building in Washington, D.C.
 The exterior of the D.C. landmark is shown, but the Wisconsin State Capitol, located in Madison, Wisconsin, was used for the interior shots.
 Two scenes were filmed there: one in the first floor of the Wisconsin Capitol rotunda, and one in the building's Supreme Court chamber.
 See more »

 When Eddie is hanging from the lift at the end of the movie, Lily is supposed to be in the lift.
 However, one shot shows no one in the lift.
 At the same time this goof happens, Lily is actually heard saying, "Hold on Eddie!"
 See more »